-Source: 'Measuring Economic Policy Uncertainty' by Scott Baker, Nicholas Bloom and Steven J. Davis at www.
-PolicyUncertainty.com, Acuity Knowledge Partners
+Source: 'Measuring Economic Policy Uncertainty' by Scott Baker, Nicholas Bloom and Steven J. Davis at www.PolicyUncertainty.com, Acuity Knowledge Partners

-\ The Economic Policy Uncertainty index is constructed based on newspaper articles regarding policy uncertainty.
+The Economic Policy Uncertainty index is constructed based on newspaper articles regarding policy uncertainty.

-- " Economic policy uncertainty index\ recorded its lowest in January (48.1).
+- " Economic policy uncertainty index recorded its lowest in January (48.1).
 However, the subsequent months saw a sharp increase, with May touching a high of 168 (levels last seen in H2 2013). - " While uncertainty fell sharply in June as the unlock phases began, it continued to increase again in July and August, driven by prolonged state and city-wise lockdowns, as India ranks second in terms of total number of serious/critical C19 cases.

-...and so has unemployment rate
+...but unemployment rate edged down

-Source: CMIE, Acuity Knowledge
+Source: CMIE, Acuity Knowledge Partners

-Note: Data for August is MTD
+Note: Data for September is MTD

-- " The CMIE unemployment rate saw a sharp spike in April-May (23.5%) as lockdowns halted the activity. - It fell in July (close to pre-C19 levels), but crawled back up in August, reflecting the worsening formal job market.
-We wait for September data to gauge the trend. - " Rural unemployment jumped to 7.7%, taking into account migrant labour force. - We are looking at a possible recession as FY Q1-21 GDP contracted a historic 23.9% y/y, with labour intensive sectors, such as Construction and Manufacturing suffering the most.
+- " The CMIE unemployment rate saw a sharp spike in April-May (23.5%) as lockdowns halted the activity. - It fell in July (close to pre-C19 levels), but crawled back up in August, reflecting the worsening formal job market. - " MTD data for September suggests that rural unemployment fell drastically, pulling down the total rate below pre-C19 levels. - We are looking at a possible recession as FY Q1 2021 GDP contracted a historic 23.9% y/y, with labour intensive sectors, such as Construction and Manufacturing suffering the most.